tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 - I notice that "measured by Y" is placed before "by doing Z".
 It reflects that the results and their measurements are more important than whatever fancy methods you used to achieve your accomplishments.
 - Metrics are important in tech companies.
 Startups secure funding with their metrics.
 Established tech companies make decisions on products and promotions with their metrics.
 You should try to shape your work so that it has an impact and it is measurable.

-You would also want put in extra effort in your first bullet point.
+You would also want put in extra effort in your first bullet point in your first experience entry.
 I expect recruiters and hiring managers who look beyond brand name of companies will read the first bullet point.
 However, I do not expect them to read any more if they are not clear of your achievements in your first bullet point.